Essential Skills for Every Data Validation Manager to Master

 • Enforce data integrity and consistency

-It allows the writing of validation rules based on fields from multiple business components and applies those rules to a set of child business component records.
-It also includes automatic logging of data validation events, aiding in performance monitoring and optimization.
+It allows writing validation rules based on fields from multiple business components and applies those rules to child business component records, including automatic logging of data validation events for performance monitoring.

 • Automatic logging of data validation events

-• Users can view a history of validation events in the Validation History view, just like checking your past meals in your food diary
+• A history of validation events in the Validation History view

-• The Validation History log records the sequence number of the rule evaluated to be false or the last rule in the set, providing insights into which rules are frequently violated and may require adjustment
+• The Validation History log records the sequence number of rules evaluated to be false or the last rule in the set

 Advanced Configuration for Specialized Needs